Swifties rally after Taylor Swift concerts cancelled over planned terror attack

 Fans even headed to Cornelius Gasse in the 6th district of the city, due to its similarities with the Swift song, “Cornelia Street”.
 Fans embraced each other, with some crying as they sang: “And baby, I get mystified by how this city screams your name/ I’m so terrified of if you ever walk away/ I’d never walk Cornelia Street again.”

-At the time of cancellation, event organiser Barracuda Music said via social media: “With confirmation from government officials of a planned terrorist attack at Ernst Happel Stadium, we have no choice but to cancel the three scheduled shows for everyone’s safety.”
+At the time of cancellation, event organiser Barracuda Music made a statement via social media: “With confirmation from government officials of a planned terrorist attack at Ernst Happel Stadium, we have no choice but to cancel the three scheduled shows for everyone’s safety.”

 You may like to watch